Details On Death Certificates Offer Layers Of Clues To Opioid Epidemic

 And, judging from the data, it may be a big public health issue for a long time to come.

-This story is part of a partnership that includes WNPR, NPR and Kaiser Health News.
+This story is part of NPR's reporting partnership with WNPR and Kaiser Health News.

+Copyright 2020 Connecticut Public Radio.
+To see more, visit Connecticut Public Radio.